 The Mothers Guide made its successful debut in London recently, at an early infant care conference.
 The event, ‘Making the Natural Normal’ was held to celebrate the North West London Hospitals Trust achieving UNICEF Baby Friendly accreditation.
 Speakers included Dr Alison Spiro, Specialist Health Visitor for breastfeeding.
 The Mothers Guide received some encouraging feedback from

-What is Mothers Guide
+What is the Mothers & Others guide?

 32 pages of concise, easy to read, key information for professionals and parents.